dlazarou/stratification-app/README.md

 At which point you should have a window pop up and be able to interact with it.

+For subsequent runs just omit the first line above.
+For playing around with parameters just edit the sf_stratification_settings.toml which is located in the user folder (MacOS)

-If starting getting errors of "not finding cbc" then:
+If you are starting getting errors of "not finding cbc" then:
 ```
 brew tap coin-or-tools/coinor
 brew install cbc